The contact process with fitness on random trees: Properties of the inhomogeneous contact process

 (see for instance \cite[Lemma 2.2]{bhamidi2021survival} for the case of the contact process with constant fitness). \end{itemize}

-The next result that we show is that if we start with a finite configuration, then almost surely the configuration remains finite for all times.
-Our argument adapts the proof of Durret \cite[Theorem 2.1]{durret1995notes} to our setting with the additional difficulty that the underlying graph is random and we have unbounded rates.
+As a next result we show that if we start with a finite configuration, then almost surely the configuration remains finite for all times.
+Our argument adapts the proof of Durrett \cite[Theorem 2.1]{durret1995notes} to our setting with the additional difficulty that the underlying graph is random and we have unbounded rates.

 Let $r$ be an arbitrary non-negative integer.
-Let denote by $V_r$ the set of vertices in generation~$r$ in the tree $\mathcal{T}$, i.e.,
+Let $V_r$ denote the set of vertices in generation~$r$ in the tree $\mathcal{T}$, i.e.\